gabrielwr/Parse-Input-Files/README.md

 # Parse-Input-Files
 This program parses input string files delimited by a comma, pipe, or spaces.

-This program can be tested here: https://repl.it/Cev5/46
+This was a bonus challenge problem that was assigned to me-- it was extremely rewarding to figure it out!
+The program can be tested here: https://repl.it/Cev5/46

+ABOUT

-This was a bonus challenge problem assigned during the Fullstack Academy Bootcamp Prep course.
-It has three types of string inputs, with different delimiters: a pipe (‘|’), a comma, or a space.
-The aim of the program is to parse, sort, and alter the strings according to specific instructions.
+This program takes three input files each with string inputs that contain different delimiters: a pipe (‘|’), a comma, or a space.
+The aim of the program is to parse, sort, and alter the strings according to specific output instructions found below the input files.

 INPUT FILES: